cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

  You need to install Watson Machine Learning CLI on your computer.
-After training and storing a model in your Watson Machine Learning repository , you can deploy model using command lines:
+After training and storing a model in your Watson Machine Learning repository , you can deploy model using command lines[@sp20-516-252-model-deployment]:

 ```bash
 $ bx ml deploy MODEL-ID DEPLOYMENT-NAME<full path to test data>
 $ bx ml deploy -b MODEL-ID DEVELOPMENT-NAME<path to batch json>
   -b - Enable batch deployment mode
 ```
-[@sp20-516-252-model-deployment]

 An example and sample code using CLI can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-deploy_new.html?linkInPage=true#rest).